supertokens/supertokens-auth-react/CONTRIBUTING.md

 Note: To test different recipes you need to update the value of `authRecipe` in local storage.
 For example `thirdpartyemailpassword` would result in that recipe being used.
 If there is no value for `authRecipe` set, the Email Password recipe is used by default

+Note: You need to restart the test app after code changes in the library to see their effects.

 ## Pull Request

 1. Before submitting a pull request make sure all tests have passed